Manual restore with velero using s3 and restic

 /host_pods/ is where velero-node-agent mounts /var/lib/kubelet/pods

-The password is still static-passw0rd
+The password is still static-passw0rd.

 - Marvelous.